mimblewimble/docs/docs/getting-started/wallet-handbook.md

 # CLI Wallet User Handbook

 Now that you've set up your node and learned how to form a simple transaction, let's get to know the wallet more deeply.
-The following document is an extremely comprehensive user guide to the reference grin wallet implementation, `grin-wallet v4.0.0`.
+The following document is an extremely comprehensive user guide to the reference grin wallet implementation, `grin-wallet`.

 !!! tip "GUI Wallet"
     Instructions on how to transact with a graphical user interface can be found in [wallets](../wallets).